-(London Free Press, July 19, 1984; Enticing visions of a Pan-Am spinoff]
+(London Free Press, July 19, 1984; Enticing visions of a Pan-Am spinoff)

 If you take the time to think about it, it's really amazing that an 'economic theory' like the multiplier effect is being put forth as a justification for spending tax-dollars on the Pan-Am Games --- and particularly that such a theory is being proposed by a reputable firm like Price-Waterhouse.
-Applying this theory in such a manner is so misleading and logically flawed that, if I wasn't so determined to avoid libel suits, I'd call it something else.
+Applying this theory in such a manner is so misleading and logically flawed, that, if I wasn't so determined to avoid libel suits, I'd call it something else.

-If government spending is capable of creating a five to ten fold increase in the intrinsic value of 'spinoffs', then given the current 1984 deficit, every Canadian citizen should be living like a king!
+If government spending is capable of creating a five- to ten-fold increase in the intrinsic value of 'spinoffs', then given our country's current deficits, every Canadian citizen should be living like a king!
 If \$1 of government spending produces \$5 in spending power, then obviously our government deficits are good for the economy and we should be advocating a government spending spree as the simple solution to all of our economic woes.
-If that proposal sounds insane to you, you're right! --- it is!
+If such a proposal sounds a little crazy to you, you're right! --- it certainly is!

-Those who believe that the multiplier effect has serious merit should ask themselves a very simple and obvious question: If \$1 of government spending can 'create jobs' or initiate \$5 worth of consumer spending, why can't the same 'multiplier effect' be applied if we (the taxpayer) were allowed to keep all the taxes required to pay for the Pan-Am Games, and did the same thing ourselves?
-Why is it that, if government spends \$1, it produces 5 times its value, but if individuals spend \$1 on the products of their choice, the 'multiplier Effect' isn't even mentioned --- as if it doesn't exist when it comes to voluntary spending?
+Those who believe that the multiplier effect has serious merit should ask themselves a very simple and obvious question: If \$1 of government spending can create jobs or initiate \$5 worth of consumer spending, why can't the same 'multipier effect' be applied if we (the taxpayers) were allowed to keep all the taxes required to pay for the Pan-Am Games, and did the same thing ourselves?
+Why is that, if government spends \$1, it produces 5 times its value, but if individuals spend \$1 on the products of their choice, the 'multiplier effect' isn't even mentioned --- as if it doesn't exist when it comes to voluntary spending?

-Since the Board of Education is spending \$6-\$7 million on the new Education Centre, are we to assume (via the multiplier effect) that this spending will produce \$35 million in benefits for us all?
+Since the Board of Education is spending \$6-7 million on the new Education Centre, are we to assume (via the multiplier effect] that this spending will produce \$35 million in benefits for us all?
 If so, then why not build 20 of them?